karim1349/quinnAI-backend/README.md

 # Quinn AI - API
 This is a Django Rest Framework app that provides an API for the mail browser extension Quinn AI.
 It connects to OpenAI's API to offer different AI services.
+It is build in a decentralized way to make the code easier to read.

 ## Prerequisites
 Before installing this app, make sure you have installed all necessary libraries.
 You can find them in the requirements.txt file.